byjg/php-serializer/docs/serialize.md

+---
+sidebar_position: 1
+---

 # Serialize class

-Using the class `Serialize` you can convert any object to an array or other formats.
+Using the `Serialize` class, you can convert any object into an array or other formats.

-During the process you can apply some modifiers to customize the serialization.
+During the process, you can apply modifiers to customize the serialization.

-Here is the how `Serialize` works:
+Here is how `Serialize` works:

 ```mermaid
 block-beta